nicfel/Recombination-Tutorial/README.md

 <figure>
 	<a id="fig:example1"></a>
 	<img style="width:30%;" src="figures/SplitCharacter.png" alt="">
-	<figcaption>Figure 4: Split character and take the 4th group to get the sampling times .</figcaption>
+	<figcaption>Figure 4: Split character and take the last group to get the sampling times .</figcaption>
 </figure>

 ## Setting up the site model